© millerstown.org 2026

 community to preserve and enhance the town that the

-organization loves and supports in so many different
+organization loves and supports in so many different ways

-ways through improvement projects and donations to
+through improvement projects and donations to other

-other organizations' projects to improve the community.
+organizations' projects to improve the community.
+One

-pattern more vehicular and pedestrian friendly.
+vehicular and pedestrian friendly.
 This

 project alone cost over $36,000.